Bitwise bitcoin ETF draws most inflows on first trading day, company says

 Jan 12 (Reuters) - Crypto asset manager Bitwise said on Friday that $240 million flowed into its spot bitcoin exchange-traded fund (ETF), the most of the 10 such products that began trading on Thursday.

 The U.S. Securities and Exchange Commission approved 11 spot bitcoin ETFs this week, including BlackRock's iShares Bitcoin Trust, Grayscale Bitcoin Trust, and ARK 21Shares Bitcoin ETF, among others, after a decade-long tussle with the digital asset industry.
-The first day of trading saw $4.6 billion worth of shares trade hands across all the products, according to LSEG data from Thursday which tracks total trading activity, including inflows and outflows.
+On the first day of trading, $4.6 billion worth of shares changed hands across all the products, according to LSEG data from Thursday which tracks total trading activity, including inflows and outflows.
 Reuters could not immediately verify Bitwise's data.

 Grayscale, BlackRock and Fidelity dominated total trading on Thursday, the LSEG data showed.